writeoncereadmany/blogsource/_posts/2017-01-22-optionals-and-other-options.md

 On those points:
 - It's really very simple to implement your own, or you could use [this one we open-sourced](https://github.com/unruly/control).
 - The API could look exactly like the `Optional` API, only with some enhancements around dealing with failure-cases.
-In the linked example it doesn't, because functions are better than methods, which I'll get onto later.
+In the linked example it doesn't, because functions are better than methods.
-- It's trivial to convert between `Result` and `Optional` at module boundaries.
+- If you really need `Optional`s, it's trivial to convert between `Result` and `Optional` at module boundaries.

 All the operations you're used to on an `Optional` - you can do those on a `Result`, only now those can be augmented by operations which deal with failure values too.
+Whereas an `Optional` pipeline will continue operations until it hits an `empty` value (yielding `empty` at the end), a `Result` pipeline can continue operations until it hits a `failure` value (yielding *that* failure at the end).
 This means you can continue to think in terms of pipelines of operations.

 ### How I built Result